emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 USER emqx
 ```

-2. Build a new image using the command `docker build -t emqx/emqx-enterprise:5.8.1-msodbc .`
+2. Build a new image using the command `docker build -t emqx/emqx-enterprise:5.8.1-msodbc`.

 3. After building, you can use `docker image ls` to obtain a list of local images.
 You can also upload or save the image for later use.

-::: tip
+::: tip Note

-Check that the DSN Name in `odbcinst.ini` should be `ms-sql` if you install the msodbcsql17 driver using this example.
+Check that the DSN Name in `odbcinst.ini` should be `ms-sql` if you install the msodbcsql18 driver using this example.
 You can change the DSN Name according to your needs.

 :::